A nonnegativity-preserving finite element method for a class of parabolic SPDEs with multiplicative noise: Fully discrete schemes and numerical simulations

 In our first set of numerical experiments, we assess the rate of convergence of the scheme~\eqref{eq:fully-discrete-stepping} with respect to both the spatial discretization paramater~$h$ and the time step~$\Delta t$.
 We set the endpoint of the time interval to be~$T = 1/2$ and $\lambda=3$.
 For the spatial discretization, we always consider our mass-lumped finite element method given by \eqref{ML-FEM_formulation}, or equivalently~\eqref{SDE_formulation}.
 We compare~\eqref{eq:fully-discrete-stepping} with two other time discretization methods, namely the Euler--Maruyama (EMa) and the Euler--Milstein (EMi) schemes.
 The reference solution $u_{ref}$ is computed using $\Delta t=2^{-14}$ and $h = 2^{-6}$.
 We shall focus our attention, in all our experiments below, on the strong order of convergence of the schemes in the probabilistic sense.
 We therefore always use the same noise samples for all time integrators, so as to be able to evaluate the \emph{strong} error.
 This suffices for our specific purposes here.
 The total (strong in the probability sense) error is defined by

 with $K=T/(\Delta t)$.
 We compute the time integral with the composite trapezium rule based on the quadrature points $n \Delta t$, $n=0,1,\ldots,K$.

 Figure \ref{fig:loglog_total_error} displays the associated error on a log-log scale.
 Note that~\eqref{eq:definition-error} is the \emph{square} of the strong numerical error, so all rates observed on the graphs are \emph{squared} orders of convergence.
-As expected, since the spatial discretization is based on piecewise affine finite elements, it is observed on the right of Figure \ref{fig:loglog_total_error} that all schemes, which we recall only differ in terms of the choice of the time-stepping scheme, share the same order of convergence in space; namely, they all exhibit first order convergence with respect to $h$.
-As far as the convergence in time is concerned, we observe first order convergence for EMi, and order of only $1/2$ for EMa, both as predicted by theory.
+As expected, since the spatial discretization is based on piecewise affine finite elements, it is observed on the right of Figure \ref{fig:loglog_total_error} that all fully discrete methods considered, which we recall only differ in terms of the choice of the time-stepping scheme, share the same order of convergence in space; namely, they all exhibit first order convergence with respect to $h$.
+As far as convergence in time is concerned, we observe first order convergence for EMi, and order of only $1/2$ for EMa, both as predicted by theory.
 Our scheme \eqref{eq:fully-discrete-stepping} shares the first order convergence of the EMi scheme.

-To complement our tests regarding rates of convergence, we also plot, in Figure \ref{fig:total_error}, the actual numerical error itself.
-We use the same parameters as in Figure \ref{fig:loglog_total_error} and again consider both cases, i.e., fixed time step and fixed mesh size.
+To complement our tests regarding rates of convergence, we also plot, in Figure \ref{fig:total_error}, the actual numerical error.
+We use the same parameters as in Figure \ref{fig:loglog_total_error} and again consider both cases, i.e., fixed spatial mesh size and fixed time step.
 In all graphs of Figures \ref{fig:loglog_total_error} and \ref{fig:total_error}, the errors of the schemes~\eqref{eq:fully-discrete-stepping} and EMi are visually at least (almost) indistinguishable.
 Put differently, the exponential form of our scheme~\eqref{eq:fully-discrete-stepping} does not modify the order of convergence of the classical EMi scheme.
 The difference between~\eqref{eq:fully-discrete-stepping} and all of the other schemes considered is however much more dramatic when it comes to nonnegativity-preservation.